bluurr/virtual-number-forwarding-lambda/README.md

 - [AWS Account](https://aws.amazon.com/) (For deployment)
 - [Nexmo Account](https://www.nexmo.com/) (For Virtual Number)

+##### Nexmo

+The Nexmo account will require an [application](https://dashboard.nexmo.com/voice/your-applications) to be set-up and a [number](https://dashboard.nexmo.com/buy-numbers) to be purchased and linked with the application.

+The application needs the web-hooks for `Event URL` and `Answer URL` to be use HTTP `POST` and should point at the API Gateway (Custom domain or AWS provided URL).
+For example a custom URL may look like `https://dev.api.bluurr.io/call-event`

 ### Building

 To build the lambda application run the following maven command.